DougBurke/hmcpi/examples/README.md

 When called with the `--debug` argument the programs will print, to `stderr`, the messages they send to, and receive from, the MineCraft program.

-This is true for all the examples except for `hmcpi`.
+These programs are built by setting the `build-examples` flag, which is set by default, so either of the following will work

+    cabal configure
+    cabal configure -fbuild-examples

+To avoid building the programs, use:

+    cabal configure -f-build-examples

 freefall
 --------